 - Outdoor gardens and parks have been able to open since May 25.

-- Museums, attractions, harbor tours, walking tours, performance venues and amusement parks are part of Phase 3 openings, which is estimated to be around June 29
+- Museums, attractions, harbor tours, performance venues and amusement parks are part of Phase 3 openings, which began July 6.

 Will it be safe to visit this summer?

 Yes!
 The City of Salem and its business community are working hard to secure personal protective equipment and make changes to their businesses that will ensure the safety of visitors and employees.
 Please help keep Salem safe by following CDC guidelines and staying home if you are not feeling well, wearing a mask, and washing your hands frequently.
 Learn more about Salem’s commitment to health and safety and take the Salem Together Pledge here.